JoanneF3188/cplusplus-independent-study/entries/entry08-hit-wall.md

 planning to do from now on is to create a tutorial within my last week of my 9 week project.
 I have learned a lot since I have started my project, but with the limited resources and time that I have available, I was not able to create something with C++.
-Therefore, like the wall on platform 9 and 3/4, there's a way through it.
+But, like the wall on platform 9 and 3/4, there's a way through it.

 <img src="../images/harry-potter.gif"/>